-Various state and local agencies, health systems, and community partners are involved in efforts to provide services and resources for SEI and their families.
-However, VDH identified a lack of coordination and knowledge of these efforts and resources among partners and health systems.
-Many partner organizations know what is available within their respective communities but this does not transcend to resources and services external to the community.
 In FY18, VDH conducted an environmental scan to capture efforts and resources currently available to pregnant and post-partum women and SEI across the Commonwealth.
+They did so because, at the time, various state and local agencies, health systems, and community partners were involved in efforts to provide services and resources for SEI and their families.
+VDH identified a lack of coordination and knowledge of these efforts and resources among partners and health systems.
+Many partner organizations struggle to fully know what is available within their respective communities, may not be using the most updated resources, or may be located in a region that experiences challenges providing adequate supports for families.

-In FY19, VDH completed analysis of the survey results, and in FY20, VDH convened four different "pillar" workgroups to develop a statewide strategic plan for family and infants impacted by substance exposure and maternal substance use.
-The strategic plan, also known as the Pathways to Coordinated Care (PCC) Strategic Plan, is included in Appendix C. In FY21, the Commissioner of Health and the Secretary of Health and Human Resources reviewed and approved the PCC Strategic Plan.
-The PCC Strategic Plan is now the official Plan for Services for SEIs, and it will work in tandem with Virginia's Maternal Health Strategic Plan, published in April 2021 (Appendix D), which seeks to eliminate the maternal health disparities and includes recommendations regarding maternal mental health and addressing social determinants of health.
+In FY19, VDH analyzed the results of the scan and in FY20, VDH convened four different "pillar" workgroups to develop a statewide strategic plan for families and infants impacted by substance exposure and maternal substance use.
+The resulting Pathways to Coordinated Care (PCC) Strategic Plan is included in Appendix D. In FY21, the Commissioner of Health and the Secretary of Health and Human Resources reviewed and approved the PCC Strategic Plan.
+The PCC Strategic Plan is now the official Plan for Services for SEIs, and it will work in tandem with Virginia's Maternal Health Strategic Plan, published in April 2021 (Appendix E).
+The Maternal Health Strategic Plan seeks to eliminate the maternal health disparities and includes recommendations regarding maternal mental health and addressing social determinants of health.
+Treatment of the mother-infant pair as an interconnected dyad is viewed as a best practice within the maternal health field, as is addressing the often co-occurring issues of substance use and mental health in mothers.
+Virginia's Maternal Mortality Review Team has also reported that maternal deaths related to mental health and accidental overdose are contributors to the Commonwealth's mortality rates and that they are considered preventable deaths.
+Both plans include objectives related to maternal mental health needs, a key preventative measure for reducing exposure to substances among infants.